MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: MTraining

-In distributed training with heterogeneous communication links, inter-node communication often becomes the bottleneck in Ring Attention.
+Ring Attention typically overlaps computation and communication by concurrently executing matmul and communication kernels~\cite{liu2024ring-attention}.
+However, with dynamic sparsity, reduced per-worker computation amplifies communication overhead, making it critical to mitigate communication cost for efficient distributed training under sparse regimes.
+Especially in distributed training with heterogeneous communication links, inter-node communication often becomes the bottleneck in Ring Attention.
 For example, inter-node bandwidth (e.g., 25 GB/s InfiniBand HDR) is typically 3–12× slower than intra-node links such as NVLink 3.0 (300 GB/s) or PCIe 5.0.
 Recent works~\cite{liu2024deepseek-v3, gu2024loongtrain} have explored hierarchical communication topologies to reduce latency under such bandwidth asymmetry.
 Inspired by~\cite{gu2024loongtrain}, we propose Hierarchical Balanced Sparse Ring Attention to mitigate inter-node communication overhead in sparse ring attention.

+In the computation schedule shown in Fig.~\ref{sfig:hierarchical_comp}, the dashed boxes group workers that reside on the same physical compute node.
+Within each outer-ring step, these co-located workers first complete a full round of inner-ring KV exchange and computation among themselves, while the slower inter-node transfer proceeds concurrently in the background.
+The temporal ordering differs from standard (flat) ring attention: instead of a single global ring that advances one worker at a time, the hierarchical schedule interleaves $N_{\text{card}}$ fast intra-node steps for every one slow inter-node step, effectively amortizing the cross-node latency over multiple local computation rounds.

 Specifically, as shown in Fig.~\ref{sfig:hierarchical_comp}, our approach incorporates the following design: